Offshore Talk

 Future Trends: Servers in the Age of IoT and Real-Time Logistics

-IoT & Telemetry at Scale
+IoT and Telemetry at Scale

-AI-Assisted Routing & Predictive ETA
+AI-Assisted Routing and Predictive ETA

-Serverless & Edge Functions
+Serverless and Edge Functions

 Conclusion